elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-can-graphs-be-used-to-visualize-transformations.md

 url: /learn/mathematics/questions/how-can-graphs-be-used-to-visualize-transformations
 score: -1.0
 related_article1:
-    id: 162165
+    id: 162156
-    title: What techniques can be used to visualize transformations on graphs?
+    title: >-
+        How is translation considered a type of rigid motion?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-techniques-can-be-used-to-visualize-transformations-on-graphs
+    url: /learn/mathematics/questions/how-is-translation-considered-a-type-of-rigid-motion
 related_article2:
-    id: 162306
+    id: 162310
-    title: How do you measure the distance from a point to a line on the coordinate plane?
+    title: >-
+        What changes occur in the coordinates of a point when it is reflected?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-measure-the-distance-from-a-point-to-a-line-on-the-coordinate-plane
+    url: /learn/mathematics/questions/what-changes-occur-in-the-coordinates-of-a-point-when-it-is-reflected
 related_article3:
-    id: 162310
+    id: 162154
-    title: What changes occur in the coordinates of a point when it is reflected?
+    title: >-
+        What is rigid motion and how does it relate to transformations?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-changes-occur-in-the-coordinates-of-a-point-when-it-is-reflected
+    url: /learn/mathematics/questions/what-is-rigid-motion-and-how-does-it-relate-to-transformations
 related_article4:
-    id: 162308
+    id: 162303
-    title: How do you translate a line on the coordinate plane?
+    title: >-
+        What is rigid motion and what are its characteristics?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-translate-a-line-on-the-coordinate-plane
+    url: /learn/mathematics/questions/what-is-rigid-motion-and-what-are-its-characteristics
 related_article5:
     id: 162306
+    title: >-
-    title: How do you measure the distance from a point to a line on the coordinate plane?
+        How do you measure the distance from a point to a line on the coordinate plane?
     subject: Mathematics
     url: /learn/mathematics/questions/how-do-you-measure-the-distance-from-a-point-to-a-line-on-the-coordinate-plane
 ---